The main objective of the platform is to manage the connectivity service and the inventory of SIMs.

 Pre-Test: In the Pre-Test state, the network automatically moves the SIM card to Test state on first usage (SMS or data) or when it creates the first data session.
 The Users and the Operator can move the SIM to Test, Pre-Active or Active states.

 Test: The Test state allows the devices to consume some traffic with the SIM Card (e.g. 1MB and 10 SMS) without being charged.
 The Users and the Operator can change from this state to Provisioning or Retired states.
-After all the usage is spent, the Network (N) changes the SIM card to Provision state.
+After all the usage is spent, by default the Network (N) changes the SIM card to Provision state but there are some rateplans that can enable the automatic Back-end transition to Pre-Active or Active states.
 The Back-end system can Retire the SIM card if they expire.

 Pre-Active: In the Pre-Active state, the network automatically activates the SIM card on first usage (SMS or data) or when it creates the first data session.
 The Users and the Operator can Activate the SIM card or Retire it.
 The Operator and the Backend system can Block the SIM card.